elivz/vz_average.ee_addon/README.markdown

 ### return

 The path to redirect to after the form is submitted.
 If this parameter is not set, it will default to returning to the current page.

+### secure_return = "yes"

+If you set `secure_return="yes"` the visitor will be sent to the "https" version of the return URL after submitting the form.

 ### limit_by = [ip|member]